ibaime24/vision-app/README.md

 ## Technical Details

 This project uses Typescript, React Native, Expo, along with OpenAI and Elevenlabs APIs (Whisper and 4o-mini).
 This project is currently up to date with Expo 53, which released in early May 2025.
 This will continue to be updated, but issues may arise with newer releases.
+This project has only been physically tested on iPhones, so be cautious when using on Android devices.

 ## License